Oral Contraceptive Pills

 The switch from prescription only to OTC availability requires FDA review and approval.
 This action is typically triggered by the manufacturer’s petition for an FDA review, can take upwards of three or four years, and a separate review is required for each product.
 In order for the FDA to approve the conversion to OTC status a drug must meet certain criteria:24 users can easily diagnose need for the drug and monitor use without clinician screening; the drug must have low toxicity and low potential for abuse or interactions with other drugs; the drug cannot have significant toxicity if overdosed; and the drug must not have properties that make it impractical for OTC use.

-Research shows that OTC oral contraception generally meets these requirements,25 and women can effectively use checklists to identify contraindications.26 One study found 96% of cases demonstrated agreement between women’s assessment of contraindications using the checklist and a clinician’s independent evaluation.27 Progestin-only pills have fewer and more rare contraindications than the combined pills, possibly making them the first candidate for OTC coverage.
-Currently, Plan B emergency contraception and its generic equivalents, which contain a higher dose of progestin only (found in OCP), is available OTC.28
+Research shows that OTC oral contraception generally meets these requirements,25 and women can effectively use checklists to identify contraindications.26 One study found 96% of cases demonstrated agreement between women’s assessment of contraindications using the checklist and a clinician’s independent evaluation.27 Currently, Plan B emergency contraception and its generic equivalents, which contain a higher dose of progestin only (found in OCP), is available OTC.28 In December 2016, HRA Pharma and Ibis Reproductive Health announced that they jointly were in partnership to submit an application to make a progestin-only pill available for OTC use in the U.S. The progestin-only pills have fewer and more rare contraindications than combined pills, making them a better candidate for FDA approval for OTC use.

 Another approach to facilitate access to oral contraceptives involves increasing the dispensing period of contraceptives to 12 months per prescription.
-Currently, dispensing patterns vary by insurer, with many plans limiting supply of pills to one-to-three month periods.34 Providing women with a longer lasting supply of pill packs may lead to more consistent contraceptive use.35 Women who receive a one year supply have been found to be 30% less likely to have an unintended pregnancy compared to women receiving a one to three month supply.36 In 2015, Oregon passed a law requiring insurers to pay for a three-month supply of contraceptives when first prescribed, followed by a 12 month supply of contraceptives.37 Laws requiring coverage for 12 months of oral contraceptives have also been enacted in California, Hawaii, Illinois, D.C. , and Vermont.38
+Currently, dispensing patterns vary by insurer, with many plans limiting supply of pills to one-to-three month periods.36 Providing women with a longer lasting supply of pill packs may lead to more consistent contraceptive use.37 Women who receive a one-year supply have been found to be 30% less likely to have an unintended pregnancy compared to women receiving a one to three month supply.38 In 2015, Oregon heralded the movement of extended supply and passed a law requiring insurers to pay for a three-month supply of contraceptives when first prescribed, followed by a 12-month supply of contraceptives.39 Laws requiring coverage for 12 months of oral contraceptives have since been enacted in California, Colorado, D.C., Hawaii, Illinois, Maine, Nevada, New Mexico, New York, Vermont, Virginia, and Washington.

 Online Services and Smartphone Applications